Massetstephane/MOD-IVA-PARTCOCKPIT-MFD/README.md

 - kOSPropMonitor-1.7.2.29290 (tested my KOSRpm Monitor fully functional with program boot manager ok)
 ______

-> Supported Mods for module in MFD screen page, (The pages of these modules are already embedded in the cfg file)
+> Supported Mods for module in MFD screen page, (The pages of these modules are already embedded in the cfg file
-> For mod using message "sofware not installed", other mod installed by ModuleManager cfg files in this mod.
+> For mod using message "sofware not installed"), other mod installed by ModuleManager cfg files in this mod.

 |  MODULE    |    TESTED 1.12.3   |      version      |
 |:---        |        :---:       |       :---:       |